Paulina-Palma/yt_downloader_with_gui/README.md

 ## Features

-- Download YouTube videos in the highest available resolution.
+- Download YouTube videos in the highest available resolution
-- Download and merge audio with video using `ffmpeg`.
+- Download and merge audio with video using `ffmpeg`
-- Custom filenames for downloaded videos.
+- Custom filenames for downloaded videos
-- Download subtitles if available.
+- Download subtitles if available
-- Simple and intuitive GUI built with `tkinter`.
+- Simple and intuitive GUI built with `tkinter`
-- Progress bar to show download progress.
+- Progress bar to show download progress
-- Supports Windows, macOS, and Linux.
+- Supports Windows, macOS, and Linux

 ## Requirements

 - Python 3.7+
-- [FFmpeg](https://ffmpeg.org/) installed or included in the app directory.
+- [FFmpeg](https://ffmpeg.org/) installed or included in the app directory
 - Dependencies:
   - `pytube` (or `pytubefix` if using a modified version)
   - `tkinter` (included with standard Python installations)